olist/work-at-olist/README.md

 **This application must provide a HTTP REST API to attend the requirements.**

-### 1. Receive an csv with authors and import to database
+### 1. Receive a CSV file with authors and import to a database

-Given a CSV file with many authors (more than a million), you need to import this data to database.
+Given a CSV file with many authors (more than a million), you need to import this data to a database.
 The csv file will have the following format:

 ```
 name